DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 If you want to learn a little bit more about the content we have added, read the [*Gameplay Guide*](#gameplay-guide) section of the add-on.

-If you have experienced a bug during your walkthrough, jump into TPF's Discord server and tell me about it in #tpf-addons-support.
+If you have experienced a bug during your walkthrough, jump into TPF's Discord server and tell me about it in _#tpf-addons-support_.

 ---